WorldAfterCapital/WorldAfterCapital/README.md

 And yet there is something special about our moment in time.

-We are near an event horizon or singularity which will render many of the existing predictions about society based on extrapolation useless.
+We are near an event horizon or singularity which renders many of the existing predictions about society based on extrapolation useless.

 Humanity has encountered two of these transitions previously.
 The first was the invention of agriculture which ended the forager age and brought us into the agrarian age.
 The second was the enlightenment which took us out of our state of ignorance about nature and helped usher in the industrial age.